Get

 The Bankhar Dog is a shaggy livestock protection dog that has the ability to look very lionesque.
 Thanks to its shaggy mane, large size, and brown coloring, it is easy to see how this large breed can be easily transformed into a lion.
 The Bankhar Dog is from Mongolia and was bred by the native Buryat people.
 It is sometimes called the Mongolian Mastiff and is regionally related to the Tibetan Mastiff, another lion-like dog.
 The Buryat people didn’t breed the Bankhar Dog to be a lion look alike, but the results speak for themselves.
 These dogs are rare, usually found only in Asia.

 Each of these breeds has the potential to look just like your very own lion.
-The key to making a dog look like a lion is to give it the proper haircut.
+The key to making a dog that looks like a lion is to give it the proper haircut.
 The lion cut is famous, but it can only be applied to a select number of breeds in an effective manner.
 Each one of these breeds has ample opportunity to get the perfect lion cut.
 If you’ve always wanted a dog that looks like a lion, whether a large dog or a tiny dog, consider looking into one of these incredible breeds.

 Featured Image Credit: Sergey Lavrentev / Shutterstock